 Enter the ending number of days prior to the date on which you refresh your cash forecast data.
-This number is used to select a net due date range so that you can include certain past due amounts for cash forecasting.
+The system uses this number to select a net due date range so that you can include certain past due amounts for cash forecasting.
 For example, you can enter 7 in this field and 1 in the Days Past Due - From field to view cash forecast amounts that are up to one week past due.